 How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

-Google Drive lets you upload a video and share it with a link, so others can open it without receiving the file directly.
+Google Drive lets you upload a video and share the link, so others can open it without receiving the file directly.

 In this tutorial, you will learn how to upload a video to Google Drive and share a working link using three different approaches, along with guidance on when to use each one.